-- 1.2.1 Monitoring of documents is a responsibility carried out at all levels, both within and outside the local authority.
-Having regard to the monitoring needs of other documents, and joint working with key stakeholders to share information and evidence is crucial to the development of successful monitoring frameworks.
+- 1.2.1 Monitoring of documents is a responsibility carried out at all levels, both within and outside the Council.
+Having regard to the monitoring needs of other documents, and joint working to share information and evidence with other organisations is crucial to the development of successful monitoring frameworks.
 It will ensure a consistent approach is taken and avoid duplication of efforts.
-In producing the AMR and developing monitoring systems Craven District Council should have regard to the monitoring requirements of the following: - 1.2.2 Yorkshire and Humber Plan to 2026 Local Government for Yorkshire and The Humber (LGYH) are responsible for producing a regional AMR for the Yorkshire and Humber Plan to 2026 (Regional Spatial Strategy, published May 2008) to review strategic trends on a regional and sub regional level.
-The regional AMR must incorporate the findings of local authority AMR's, which are collected via an annual data request.
-An Officer from Craven District Council also sits on the Regional Monitoring Group which meets annually to share information and best practice for collecting data. - 1.2.3 Sustainability Appraisal - The AMR should take full account of the monitoring needs of the objectives, targets and indicators set out in the sustainability appraisals which accompany Local Development Documents.
-This will allow objectives and policies contained within the LDF to be appraised against wider sustainable development objectives i.e. social, environmental and economic factors.
+In producing the AMR and developing monitoring systems Craven District Council should have regard to the monitoring requirements of the following: - 1.2.2 Yorkshire and Humber Plan to 2026 The Yorkshire and Humber Plan (Regional Spatial Strategy) to 2026, was published in 2008, and in previous years an AMR has been produced by the Local Government for Yorkshire and The Humber (LGYH) to review strategic trends on a regional and sub regional level.
+However, in July 2010 the Coalition Government revoked the Regional Spatial Strategy as part of its plans to make the planning system more localised.
+The LGYH was also disbanded.
+Therefore, it was assumed that the Regional Spatial Strategy would no longer be monitored.